drbean/curriculum/writing/study/slides.md

 You are doing exams from Monday to Saturday

-Write 100 words in 2 parts about studying (but not for Dr Bean's writing exam):
+Write 100 words in 2 parts about studying (but not about studying for Dr Bean's writing exam):

 ### Introduction